ralphbecket/Web/Od/README.md

 - Add sensible support for style properties (at the moment only the `style: "color: red; width: 10em; ..."` approach is implemented).
 - Add lifecycle hooks for components.
-- Performance testing.
-I expect this thing to rock.
+- Performance tweaking.
+It's 50% faster than Mithril, but we can probably do better.